PhlipArima.com

 by the city.

-the toys fell apart. the toys fell apart. i hear
+The toys fell apart. the toys fell apart.
+I hear

 voices repeating identical phrases: sugar in coffee